TABLE OF CONTENTS

-While most consumers signing up for a subscription are aware of the service’s recurring nature, auto-replenishment can be make or break for a business’ success.
+While most consumers signing up for a subscription are aware of the service’s recurring nature, auto-replenishment can be a make or break for a business’s success.
 The pros can definitely outweigh the negatives in terms of subscriber retention rates.

 The way consumers shop is constantly evolving.
 From the surge of online shopping came the utter success of subscription-formatted commerce.
 Users can utilize their smartphones and tablets to schedule subscription services that fit their lifestyles.
 For most services, negative option billing is a standard for recurring charges.
 This service saves time and effort for both parties when processing payment each month or whatever timeframe is indicated for fulfillment.

 For subscribers who are new to the structure of the industry, the repetitive nature of these services can be off-putting.
 This type of consumer can be hazardous to the merchant because of potential chargebacks.
 This is a leading factor as to why subscription is deemed high risk.
 Traditional processors require minimal chargeback rates for businesses that are looking to acquire credit card processing.
 Which is something that many subscription and continuity businesses struggle with.
 But with a high risk merchant account, businesses in this industry can secure online credit card processing that will support them long-term.

 With more services using automated services, the more of an invasion the public might feel.
 Despite signing up for these services, the recurring aspect can be unsettling to some.